 git commit --amend

-When you upload the amended patch, it will replace the original on Gerrit and in your local git history.
+When you upload the amended patch, it replaces the original both on Gerrit and in your local Git history.

 Resolving sync conflicts

-If the automatic rebase is unsuccessful, you will have to perform a manual rebase.
+If the automatic rebase is unsuccessful, perform a manual rebase.

-conflict.
-Once you have successfully merged the conflicting files,
+When you've successfully merged the conflicting files, run this command:

 git rebase --continue